seankarson/docs/aux-documentation/above-crit-heap-percent.md

 with `gfsh rebalance`, or use the `--include-region` option to explicitly specify those regions that are to be included in the rebalance.

+### Redesign Actions
-## Redesign actions come under 3 categories.
+Redesign falls into 3 categories.
-More than one action can be taken to mitigate the issue.
+More than one action in more than one category may be appropriate to mitigate the issue.

 1. Increase the amount of available memory.
 The increase may need to be applied to all the members.